-On completion of the programme students will be able to:
+On completion of the programme students will be able to

-- Programme straightforward procedures in a high level computer language and use computers to solve physical problems; - Plan and carry out experimental investigations, using standard and complex or advanced experimental equipment and apparatus, of complex physical systems or processes, demonstrating logic, initiative, planning and decision making skills in solving problems encountered; - Analyse, interpret and critically evaluate experimental data, make a quantitative evaluation of the errors inherent in the experimental measurements and draw valid conclusions from the results of experimental investigations; - Apply computer software to analyse experimental data and to write scientific reports; - Recover, evaluate and summarise the professional literature and material from other sources concerned with a chosen area of physics or astronomy, and prepare a written analysis of the current position in the chosen area, which should include a critical comparison of the material and a discussion of likely future developments; - Plan the course of action required to achieve self-defined goals in an open-ended physics project; - Make appropriate safety assessments for experimental procedures.
+- Programme straightforward procedures in a high level computer language and use computers to solve physical problems; - Plan and carry out experimental investigations, using standard and complex or advanced experimental equipment and apparatus, of complex physical systems or processes, demonstrating logic, initiative, planning and decision making skills in solving problems encountered; - Analyse, interpret and critically evaluate experimental data, make a quantitative evaluation of the errors inherent in the experimental measurements and draw valid conclusions from the results of experimental investigations; - Apply computer software to analyse experimental data and to write scientific reports; - Recover, evaluate and summarise the professional literature and material from other sources concerned with a chosen area of physics or astronomy.
+Assemble a relevant body of current and review material on this topic, and prepare and give a well-researched scientific presentation on the topic using appropriate audio-visual aids; - Prepare a written analysis of the current position in the chosen area, which should include a critical comparison of the contributory material and a discussion of likely future developments; - Plan the course of action required to achieve self-defined goals in an open-ended physics project; - Make appropriate safety assessments for experimental procedures.